mlflow/mlflow/docs/source/tracking/index.rst

 Querying Runs Programmatically
 ------------------------------

-You can access all of the functions in the Tracking UI programmatically through client SDK in the :py:mod:`mlflow.client` module.
+You can also access all of the functions in the Tracking UI programmatically with :py:class:`MlflowClient <mlflow.client.MlflowClient>`.

 .. _tracking-setup: